-When something hits you or makes you feel off, come back to the present moment, to what you are seeing, to what you are touching, to what you are feeling, notice everything around.
+When something hits you or makes you feel off, come back to the present moment, to what you are seeing, to what you are touching, to what you are feeling, and notice everything around you.
 And ask yourself, ‘In this present moment is anything wrong?’.

 The answer will always be no, because in the present moment, everything is alright.
-It is just your thoughts that making you feel its not right.
+It is just your thoughts that make you feel it’s not right.

 But don’t mind your mind too, just give it some rest and observe it without attachment.